rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="kill"></a>
 ## *kill*

 Kills the specified client.

 ### Events

- No Events.
+No Events

 ### Parameters